 If a student does not enroll in any courses at CVTC for two or more consecutive semesters, the student will be required to reapply with Admissions.
 Students must abide by any changes in admission requirements and degree requirements.
-Unsuccessful completion of 526-200 will prevent a student from continuing in the program, resulting in the need to reapply to the program.
+Unsuccessful completion of any first semester course (except Advanced A & P or A & P 2) will prevent a student from continuing in the program, resulting in the need to reapply to the program.